Azure/acs-engine/docs/kubernetes.md

 ### Node "NotReady" due to lost TCP connection

 Nodes might appear in the "NotReady" state for approx. 15 minutes if master stops receiving updates from agents.
-This is a known upstream kubernetes [issue #41916] (https://github.com/kubernetes/kubernetes/issues/41916#issuecomment-312428731).
+This is a known upstream kubernetes [issue #41916](https://github.com/kubernetes/kubernetes/issues/41916#issuecomment-312428731).
 This fixing PR is currently under review.

-To mitigate this problem in ACS-Engine, we implemented the fix in the kubelet service by setting net.ipv4.tcp_retries2=8.
+To mitigate this problem in ACS-Engine, we implemented the fix in the kubelet service by setting **net.ipv4.tcp_retries2=8** prior to starting the kubelet.

 ## Learning More